SumantK561/udhyam_msme_extractor/Readme.md

 ## What It Does

 Retrieves all 43M+ MSME records from the Udyam portal, processing one Indian state at a time, with parallel state workers.
 Each API page (10,000 records) is atomically persisted as an individual CSV artifact.
-Interrupted runs resume from the last successfully persisted batch — no records are re-fetched.
+Interrupted runs resume from the last successfully persisted batch.
+Previously persisted and validated batches are not re-fetched; failed or incomplete API requests may be retried.

 **Source dataset:** [List of MSME Registered Units under UDYAM](https://www.data.gov.in/) **Publisher:** Ministry of Micro, Small and Medium Enterprises, Government of India